 When coupled with legal restrictions, however, a negative nominal interest rate policy can push other short-term nominal rates below zero.
 If banks cannot lend freely, but are instead required to hold specific assets like government bonds, they might bid the prices of those assets up above their face value, thereby implying a negative expected real rate on those assets.
 And, if expected inflation is sufficiently low, nominal rates on those assets will be negative as well.
 Furthermore, the negative nominal and expected real rates on those assets might remain negative, so long as the legal restrictions generating them are as binding.

 The legal restrictions view seems to explain the negative nominal and expected real interest rates observed in the last few years.
-Under Basel III regulations, banks are required to allocate a portion of their investment portfolio to secure capital.
-Basel III requires that supposedly safe Tier I capital, which includes sovereign debt and common stock, and Tier II capital must be held to maintain a minimum capital adequacy ratio of at least 10%.
-The highest quality sovereign debt receives an official risk weighting of 0% and is therefore ideal for this purpose.
-Left with a choice between holding sovereign debt, common stock, coin, or other assets of brief maturity, banks often fulfill their Tier 1 capital requirements by holding bonds from the domestic government.
+Under Basel III regulations, banks are required to allocate a portion of their investment portfolio to fulfill the liquidity coverage ratio requirement.
+Basel III requires that banks hold supposedly safe Level 1 assets, which includes sovereign debt and common stock.
+The highest quality sovereign debt receives an official risk weighting of 0% and is considered to be highly liquid for this purpose.
+Left with a choice between holding sovereign debt, common stock, coin, or other assets of brief maturity, banks often fulfill their Level 1 asset requirements by holding bonds from the domestic government.

-A bank wishing to make a loan deemed risky by Basel III must acquire approximately 8 to 9% of the risk-weighted value of the loan in the form of Tier I capital, as well.
-From the bank’s perspective, acquiring Tier I capital essentially amounts to a cost of doing business.
+A bank wishing to must hold liquid capital whose value is equal to at least 30 days of cash requirements needed during a stress test.
+From the bank’s perspective, acquiring Level I capital essentially amounts to a cost of doing business.
 It would much rather acquire only those assets with higher risk-adjusted rates of return.
 But it is not permitted to do so.
 In order to acquire any assets with higher risk-adjusted rates of return, it must also acquire so-called safe assets with lower, and potentially negative, risk-adjusted rates of return.
-In essence, banks pay a tax by holding sovereign debt that requires them to make payments to the borrowing government.
+In essence, banks pay a tax by holding sovereign debt as they make payments to the borrowing government.

 Basel III capital requirements help explain why negative nominal and expected real interest rates have become a persistent feature of financial markets.
-By holding government bonds, banks are simultaneously paying for a hedge—recall that the price of these safe assets tends to be countercyclical—and fulfilling Basel III capital requirements.
+By holding government bonds, banks are simultaneously paying for a highly liquid hedge—recall that the price of these safe assets tends to be counter-cyclical—and fulfilling Basel III liquidity coverage ratio requirements.
 When central banks push the nominal interest rate paid on excess reserves below zero, banks attempt to reduce their reserve holdings by making loans.
 To the extent that banks must acquire sovereign debt in order to make positive-expected-real-rate-of-return loans, they bid up the price of sovereign debt, potentially above face value.
 As such, the central bank’s negative interest rate policy, coupled with Basel III regulations, can push the nominal and expected real rates paid on AAA-rated government debt below zero.